-On Mothering Sunday (26 March), Judith Knight, Head of HR and Safeguarding at the Diocese of Gloucester, and Peter Clark, Chief Executive of Oxfordshire County Council will become Honorary Lay Canons.
-Dermot McNiffe, the Principal of All Saints’ Academy, Cheltenham, will become an Ecumenical Canon.
+On 26 March, Judith Knight, Head of HR and Safeguarding at the Diocese of Gloucester, and Peter Clark, Chief Executive of Oxfordshire County Council became Honorary Lay Canons.
+Dermot McNiffe, the Principal of All Saints’ Academy, Cheltenham, became an Ecumenical Canon.

 On Palm Sunday (9 April), the Revd David Russell Area Dean of Wotton Deanery and Rector of Charfield and Kingswood; Wickwar, Rangeworthy and Hillesley and the Revd Jonathan Perkin, Vicar of the Parish of Churchdown, will be installed as Honorary Canons.

 A Canonry is given by the Bishop in recognition of significant service in the Diocese.
 Canons become one of 24 members of the College of Canons who work to strengthen the links between the Bishop, the Cathedral and the parishes and to enrich the life of the Diocese.